BackyardBrains/docs.backyardbrains.com/docs/Engineering/NeuroBit/Projects/EyePulse/index.md

   ```py title="NCC"
   if NCC > 0.5:
    ```
-  Generally, if you increase the threshold (0.5), detection will become harder, reducing false positives (seeing SAD FACE when you shouldn’t).
-If you lower the threshold, detection becomes easier, reducing false negatives (not seeing SAD FACE when you should).
-The threshold value ranges from -1 to 1, but it is recommended not to set it lower than 0.4.
+  In general, if you increase the threshold, detection will become harder, reducing false positives (e.g., seeing a SAD FACE when you shouldn’t).
+Conversely, if you lower the threshold, detection becomes easier, reducing false negatives (not seeing a SAD FACE when you should).

+  **Why this?:** Normalized Cross Correlation (NCC) is commonly used as a strategy for image template matching.
+When two data are very similar, the NCC value is close to 1 (perfect correlation), and when they are very different, the NCC value is close to -1 (inverse correlation).
+In our project, we used NCC to compare the closeness of preprocessed blink data with real-time data.

 - Change the Number of Blinks in the Preprocessing Stage

-  This adjustment improves preprocessing accuracy.
    By default, you blink five times before beginning real-time data acquisition.
 You can change this number by modifying the following line:
   ```py title="set trials"
   set_trials = 5 #Modify set_trials to change number of blink tirals
   ```
-  Generally, more data is better, but it is recommended to keep this number below 10.
+  Generally, more data is better, but to save the time it takes to process, I recommend to keep this number below 10.

+  **Why this?:** As explained previously, preprocessing data is critical for this project.
+Therefore, having adjustments typically improves preprocessing accuracy.
+How this works is very simple.
+Every time you blink, the data is recorded.
+After you have blinked for all trials, the Micro:bit will sum all the "raw" blink data and then average it out.
+This way, we have a higher chance of ignoring "bad" blinks, and the more "raw" blinks we have, the better we can ignore those.

 Remember, perfect real-time data processing is challenging.
 Even with adjustments, some errors are inevitable due to the precise nature of eye movements.
 It’s important to make adjustments one at a time, as too many changes at once may degrade the performance rather than improve it.